All Episodes

 The Pope will probably support it next week.

-I mean what happened to the National Institutes for Health Research on Lesbians.
+I mean, what happened to the National Institutes for Health Research on lesbians?

-I mean, if we're going to examine the first-time pleasure levels of homosexual if we're going to do a study to find out the satisfaction level, first-time homosexual encounters of young African American adolescent males.
+I mean, if we're going to examine the first time pleasure levels of homosexual if we're going to do a study to find out the satisfaction level, first time homosexual encounters of young African-American, adolescent males, have we done this on lesbians?

 I have not seen anything of the sort.